SV592/blog-app/src/posts/prompt-engineering-101.md

 Providing specific examples of the desired output is incredibly powerful.
 This acts as a direct reference for the AI.

 **Example:** To ensure the AI matches your desired tone and style.
 For example "Act as a busy parent who relies on technology to simplify household chores.
 Provide a numbered list detailing the top three benefits of owning a robot vacuum, with each benefit described in a single sentence.
-This information is for an online ad targeting other parents aged 30-45 with toddlers and shedding pets, highlighting how the vacuum solves their common cleaning struggles. _For example, phrase benefits with an empathetic, problem-solving tone, such as: 'Reclaim your precious free time by letting the robot handle daily floor duty.'_" This specific phrasing acts as a **reference** for the desired stylistic flair and emotional connection.
+This information is for an online ad targeting other parents aged 30-45 with toddlers and shedding pets, highlighting how the vacuum solves their common cleaning struggles. \_For example, phrase benefits with an empathetic, problem-solving tone, such as: 'Reclaim your precious free time by letting the robot handle daily floor duty.'"
+This specific phrasing acts as a **reference** for the desired stylistic flair and emotional connection.

 ## Evaluate: